-This Pumpkin Sour Cream Streusel Coffee Cake is perfect for fall.
-It’s a moist, tender bundt cake with a brown sugar streusel filling, the warm flavors of fall, and a subtle pumpkin flavor.
+Pumpkin Bundt Cake is perfect for fall.
+It’s a moist, tender bundt cake with a brown sugar streusel filling, the warm flavors of fall with a subtle pumpkin flavor.

 The glaze is super easy to make using a little caramel ice cream topping and some ground cinnamon.
 I topped the glaze with crushed sliced almonds, but I think next time I’ll try some toasted pecans.